Weed control policy

 In 2015, the International Agency for Research on Cancer (IARC) published a report which stated that glyphosate was "probably carcinogenic to humans".
 Since then, there has been a significant debate about whether herbicides including glyphosate, are safe to use.

 There is growing concern about the risks to human health and to our biodiversity from unrestricted use of glyphosate as a herbicide.
-The World Health Organisation has expressed concern about its use, and there are thousands of lawsuits in US courts alleging links between glyphosate herbicide and cancer.
+The World Health Organisation has expressed concern about its use.

 The council is aware of a growing concern from residents about the use of herbicides in the town which is demonstrated by a number of enquiries via councillors, FOI requests and residents themselves.

-Currently glyphosate is licenced by the European Chemical Agency until 2022, with the Euopean Food Agency stating that it is unlikely to pose a public health risk.
+Currently glyphosate is licenced by the European Chemical Agency until 2022, with the European Food Agency stating that it is unlikely to pose a public health risk.

 National agencies across the world have declared glyphosate to be safe to use however some countries have now decided to ban glyphosate or severely curtail its use but the UK continues to say glyphosate based products are safe to use.

-Despite this some local authorities have banned glyphosate weed killer use totally, or at least in specific areas such as schools, playgrounds, parks and pavements.
+Despite this some local authorities have stopped using glyphosate weed killer use totally, or at least in specific areas such as schools, playgrounds, parks and pavements.

-The Association of Public Service Excellence (APSSE) recently provided a briefing to its members on glyphosate.
+The Association of Public Service Excellence (APSE) recently provided a briefing to its members on glyphosate.
 Some notable points:

 - There is no right or wrong answer to the question "is it safe to use glyphosate products"